auth0/docs/articles/connections/passwordless/reference/relevant-api-endpoints.md

 Passwordless APIs can be used in two scenarios:

-- When implementing Universal Login, and you want to build your own user interface, using auth0.js to interact with Auth0.
+* When implementing Universal Login, and you want to build your own user interface, using auth0.js to interact with Auth0.
-- When you want to embed the login flow in your application.
+* When you want to embed the login flow in your application.

 If you decide to embed login, please make sure you understand the [security implications](/guides/login/universal-vs-embedded).

+## Passwordless endpoints

-## POST /passwordless/start
+### POST /passwordless/start

 The [POST /passwordless/start](/api/authentication#get-code-or-link) endpoint can be called to begin the Passwordless authentication process, for both Universal Login or Embedded Login.